PrestonMWF/U.Chicago-Capstone--City-of-Chicago-Building-Inspection-Optimization/README.md

 ### 7) inspctR
 This folder contains the necessary scripts and other elements to run the shiny app that was created

+### Building_footprint_eda.R
+This is older EDA.
+Some of this was taken to use in the risk score model and informed our analysis.

+### Community_Area_Violation_Mapping.R
+This creates map based plots around the data.
+Also used for some EDA.